apache/ozone/.github/ci.md

 #### build-info

 [The build-info job script](../dev-support/ci/selective_ci_checks.sh) runs before the others and determines which of the other jobs are to be run.
 If the workflow was triggered by some event other than a PR, then all jobs/tests are run.
+All jobs are also run if the PR has a label containing the following string, "full tests needed".

-Otherwise, build-info selects the jobs/tests, by generating a list of files that are changed by the PR.
+Otherwise, build-info first generates a list of files that were changed by the PR.
 It matches that list against a series of regex's, each of which is associated with a different job.
 It sets the appropriate flag for each match.
-Each of those is subsequently used by the workflow to decide whether to run the corresponding job.
+Before starting each of the subsequent jobs, the workflow checks the corresponding flag is set.

-For example, the following regex is used to determine if the Kubernetes tests should be run:
+As an example, a regex like the following is used to determine if the Kubernetes tests should be run:
 ```
     local pattern_array=(
         "^hadoop-ozone/dev-support/checks/kubernetes.sh"